-2021 Major Accomplishments 1.
-2. 3.
-4. ## successfully trained Operators 5.
-Transitioned the classroom training for a paper format to a digital on-line format.
-6. Quarterly analysis of key performance indicators such as safety, customer service, Operator feedback to assist Operations Training & Performance in identifying performance gaps and implementing effective training solutions 7. - /.
-2022 Goals 1 1.
-2. In addition to Operations Certification Training and other employee development initiatives, provide training support to Maintenance (CDL Certification, PTASP & SMS implementation,) as well as, continued implementation of Leadership Development, Coaching Employee Engagement, COVEY training, as requested by Operations Management and other BFT partners.
-3. that involves training across several departments.
-August 2022.
-4. Conduct annual or bi-annual weeklong train-the-trainer in house for trainers to demonstrate and brush up on their skills to become a better instructor to all incoming classes and provide up to date training for all current driver/operators.
-5. Provide several training opportunities for training technicians throughout the year for continued professional growth 2022 Detailed Goals 1.
-Complete restructure of training program curriculum beginning late 2021 completion fall 2022. a.
-Implementation of new training schedule beginning with first class on January 10 th Reformatting of all training templates to provide seamless integration with Industry Safe.
-Completion March/April 2022 c.
+- 1. Complete restructure of training program curriculum beginning late 2021 completion fall 2022. - 2.
+In addition to Operations Certification Training and other employee development initiatives, provide training support to Maintenance (CDL Certification, PTASP & SMS implementation,) as well as, continued implementation of Leadership Development, Coaching Employee Engagement, COVEY training, as requested by Operations Management and other BFT partners. - 3.
+Create and conduct agency wide annual training emergency scenario (active shooter, mass casualty) that involves training across several departments.
+August 2022. - 4.
+Conduct annual or bi-annual weeklong train-the-trainer in house for trainers to demonstrate and brush up on their skills to become a better instructor to all incoming classes and provide up to date training for all current driver/operators. - 5.
+Provide several training opportunities for training technicians throughout the year for continued professional growth

+- 1. Complete restructure of training program curriculum beginning late 2021 completion fall 2022. - a.
+Implementation of new training schedule beginning with first class on January 10th - b.
+Reformatting of all training templates to provide seamless integration with Industry Safe.
+Completion March/April 2022 - c.
 Provide wider transparency in the training program via improved manuals, audits, class material, and departmental feedback.
 Ongoing.
-First phase demonstration end of 2022.
-2. training support to Maintenance (CDL Certification, PTASP & SMS implementation,) as well as, continued implementation of Leadership Development, Coaching Employee Engagement, COVEY training, as requested by Operations Management and other BFT partners. a.
-Synergize with other departments to improve performance in Operations.
-Improve Collaboration with safety department to assist in wider safety trainings for operations. c.
+First phase demonstration end of 2022. - 2.
+In addition to Operations Certification Training and other employee development initiatives, provide training support to Maintenance (CDL Certification, PTASP & SMS implementation,) as well as, continued implementation of Leadership Development, Coaching Employee Engagement, COVEY training, as requested by Operations Management and other BFT partners. - a.
+Synergize with other departments to improve performance in Operations. - b.
+Improve Collaboration with safety department to assist in wider safety trainings for operations. - c.
 Create and establish student progress reporting through each training phase to improve communication amongst management, operations, and human resources.
-Ongoing first phase will begin with January 2022 class. -

-3. Create and conduct agency wide annual training emergency scenario (active shooter, mass casualty) that involves training across several departments.
+Ongoing first phase will begin with January 2022 class. - 3.
+Create and conduct agency wide annual training emergency scenario (active shooter, mass casualty) that involves training across several departments.
 August 2022.